Team-Go-Fish/Go-Fish/loadBalancing&HTTPS.md

     #Create a secure connection using the certificate, key, and parameters you set up
     include snippets/self-signed.conf;
     include snippets/ssl-params.conf;
-    #All request to the nginx server...
+    #All requests to the nginx server...
     location / {
       #...will be passed to the upstream application servers
       proxy_pass http://goFish;